-All media inquiries can be directed to Nicole Lagace, Communications Director
+All media inquiries can be directed to Nicole Lagace, Interim Executive Director

 If you are a member of the media, we also encourage you to read our latest stories of media interest and recent HousingWorks RI Publications.
 To learn more about HousingWorks RI, use the links to the right.